yanfeng98/fork-verl/docs/start/quickstart.rst

 Introduction
 ------------

-.. _hf_dataset_gsm8k: https://huggingface.co/datasets/gsm8k

-In this example, we train an LLM to tackle the `GSM8k <hf_dataset_gsm8k>`_ task with function-based rewards.
-[1]_
+In this example, we train an LLM to tackle the GSM8k task with function-based rewards.

 Prerequisite:

-- the latest version of ``verl`` and its dependencies installed following the installation guide.
-Using the docker image is recommended.

 - a GPU with at least 24 GB HBM

 Dataset Introduction
 --------------------